emrgnt-cmplxty/fermi/docs/docs/3.tutorials/nfts/9-series.md

 ### Viewing the NFTs in the Wallet

-Now that you've received both NFTs, they should show up in the Axion wallet.
+Now that you've received both NFTs, they should show up in the Fermi wallet.
 Open the collectibles tab and search for the contract with the title `NFT Series Contract` and you should own two NFTs.
 One should be the complex series and the other should just be the simple version.
 Both should have ` - 1` appended to the end of the title because the NFTs are the first editions for each series.

 <img width="80%" src="/docs/assets/nfts/series-wallet-collectibles.png" />